meat club / projects / bacon

 Bacon

-This is the recipe that kicked off Meat Club.
-Portland-based chef Ben Bettinger taught a charcuterie class, and this is the first recipe that he taught me (Ryan) to make.
+This is based on the recipe that kicked off Meat Club.
+Portland-based chef Ben Bettinger taught a charcuterie class, and this is the first recipe that he taught me (Ryan) how to make.

-After we smoked the bacon, the next day I receive a text message from the wife of a friend who I took the class with.
-The text read, "If you haven’t tasted the bacon yet, stop whatever it is you’re doing and try it.
-It’s the best bacon I’ve ever had!"
-I immediately cooked the bacon, and yes, it was some damn fine bacon.
+After we smoked the Bacon, the next day I received a text message from the wife of a friend whom I took the class with.
+The text read, "If you haven't tasted the Bacon yet, stop whatever it is you're doing and try it.
+It's the best Bacon I've ever had!"
+I immediately cooked the Bacon, and she was right, it was some damn fine Bacon.

 • 1 cutting board per person